Improvements ensure clean water for Red Springs

 - Cleaning and sludge removal from two existing clearwells at the WTP.

-- New altitude valves at each of the three elevated storage tanks in Town to allow one tank to be brought back into operation that was installed at a different elevation.
+- New altitude valves are planned for each of the three elevated storage tanks in Town.
+These valves will allow one tank to return to service.
+That tank was installed at a different elevation.

 - A new influent and effluent meter for the WTP.